About ADHD

 * Organising time and meeting deadlines.

-* The short term memory can cause an affect on any reading, writing & calculation
+* The short term memory can have an affect on any reading, writing & calculation

 Strengths

-The key strengths for people with ADHD which includes better Visual spatial skills.
-This means they perform highly in tasks such as reading Maps, following dance moves and to solve mathematical problems
+The key strengths for people with ADHD include better Visual-spatial skills.
+This means they perform highly in tasks such as reading Maps, following dance moves and solving mathematical problems

 Find out more by visiting the special Advantage project page on ADHD